mlampros/VMDecomp/README.md

 <br>

-The **VMDecomp** R package is the *RcppArmadillo* implementation of the ["Variational Mode Decomposition" Matlab code](https://math.montana.edu/dzosso/code/) in R. More details on the functionality of VMDecomp can be found in the package *Documentation* and *Vignette*.
+The **VMDecomp** R package is the *RcppArmadillo* implementation of the ["Variational Mode Decomposition" Matlab code](https://math.montana.edu/dzosso/code/) in R. More details on the functionality of VMDecomp can be found in the package [Documentation](https://mlampros.github.io/VMDecomp/) and [Vignette](https://mlampros.github.io/VMDecomp/articles/variatonal_mode_decomposition.html).

 <br>